A tale from the Republic of Wexford

 Outside, the birds stopped singing.
 There were voices.
 Men’s voices.
 A knock on the door made Edel startle and her arm tightened around Grace.
 I grabbed Java’s collar and she gave out a long, rumbling growl.
 The knocking went on, and there were shouts which I couldn’t make out.
 The girls couldn’t pretend there was no-one in.
 The fire was still going and the smoke from the chimney would give them away.
 Something heavy battered the front door.
 I held Java back.

 ‘James Doyle!’ a man yelled.
 ‘James Doyle, give yerself up!’

 ‘We shall burn you out like rats!’ called another.
 Java broke away from me and rushed forward, barking.
 As I followed her the front door burst open.
 Three men, four, five, red coats, black hats, the leader levelling his bayonetted rifle at my dog, whose barking reached a frenzy.

 She charged at him.

 Yet Java, still barking at the top of her voice, tried to jump up at the soldier.
 Her jaws were at his red sleeve, her claws at the broad white belts that crossed his chest.
 She made no marks, and where the bullet had gone through her there was no blood.
 She barked in his face.
 He tried to beat her off with his rifle but it did nothing.
-His face started a sweat of fear and he backed up against his followers, swearing and cursing, still lunging his rifle butt at Java and almost overbalancing as it sank without any impact into her chest.
+With a cry of fear he backed up against his followers, swearing and cursing, still lunging his rifle butt at Java and almost overbalancing as it sank without any impact into her chest.